mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/05/07-adapters.md

 Then we manually indicate, by means of `notifyItemChanged` and `notifyItemInserted`, the changes we have made.

-In the example above our code is slightly forced.
-We should have implemented a change queue in the dataSource and pass that queue to the observer of the activity as a parameter.
+In the example above, our code is slightly forced: we should have implemented a change queue in the dataSource and pass that queue to the observer of the activity as a parameter.

-To avoid having to implement this queue, we can perform
+To avoid having to implement this queue, we can perform:
 ```kotlin
 itemsAdapter.notifyDataSetChanged()
 ```

 This method refreshes the entire list but it is expensive in terms of CPU and memory usage if we have very long lists.

-The first approach is the easiest to code and is almost optimal thanks to the DiffUtil callback.
-Meanwhile, the second approach is closer to optimal but requires that we implement an update queue pattern so that in the observer of the model we know what notifications need to be made.
+The first approach (`notifyItemChanged` and `notifyItemInserted`) is the easiest to code and is almost optimal thanks to the DiffUtil callback.
+Meanwhile, the second approach (`notifyDataSetChanged`)is closer to optimal but requires that we implement an update queue pattern so that in the observer of the model we know what notifications need to be made.